QubesOS/qubes-doc/user/managing-os/minimal-templates.md

 # Minimal TemplateVMs

-The Minimal [TemplateVMs] are lightweight versions of their standard TemplateVM counterparts.
+The Minimal [TemplateVMs](/doc/templates/) are lightweight versions of their standard TemplateVM counterparts.
 They have only the most vital packages installed, including a minimal X and xterm installation.
 The sections below contain instructions for using the template and provide some examples for common use cases.
-There are currently three Minimal TemplateVMs corresponding to the standard [Fedora], [Debian], [CentOS] and [Gentoo] TemplateVMs.
+There are currently three Minimal TemplateVMs corresponding to the standard [Fedora](/doc/templates/fedora/), [Debian](/doc/templates/debian/), [CentOS](/doc/templates/centos/) and [Gentoo](/doc/templates/gentoo/) TemplateVMs.

 ## Important